 Exams.
-There will be four in-class exams of 50 minutes each and one two-hour comprehensive final exam.
+There will be two in-class exams and one two-hour comprehensive final exam.
 Makeup exams will be only be arranged under extenuating circumstances given and prior permission, where possible, obtained.
 Exams may include questions based on the laboratory material.
 Please be alert to these exam dates.
 You must report any religious conflicts with exams or laboratory exercises to your teaching assistant within the first two weeks of classes.